-- The very high degree of digitalisation, eliminating paper-processes and bringing forward online solutions such as e-procurement, e-invoicing etc. - The continuous cooperation of the Agency with the EUAN network, as well as the European Commission to increase its efficiency, including shared services or the migration to SUMMA in 2022 as one of the three pilot agencies. - The new prioritisation exercise (arbitration), focusing on multiannual planning, and allocating resources in the most efficient manner, based on the highest value for money for the EU citizens. - Following a high number of valuable ad-hoc exchanges of expertise between EASA and ERA, the Agency has initiated the formalisation of the Cooperation with EASA and has defined the initial core areas of cooperation.
+- The continuous cooperation of the Agency with the EUAN network, as well as the European Commission to increase its efficiency, including shared services or the migration to SUMMA in 2022 as one of the three pilot agencies. - The new prioritisation exercise (arbitration), focusing on multiannual planning, and allocating resources in the most efficient manner, based on the highest value for money for the EU citizens. - Following a high number of valuable ad-hoc exchanges of expertise between EASA and ERA, the Agency has initiated the formalisation of the Cooperation with EASA and has defined the initial core areas of cooperation.